Electrical Burns: Causes, Complications, & Management

 • Haemochromgens released from muscle can result in acute kidney injury.

-Fact: Electroporation is the mechanism of injury in high-voltage burns.
-Protein is converted to 'pores', resulting in unfiltered fluid shifts, apoptosis and muscle necrosis.
+Fun Fact: Electroporation is the mechanism of injury in high-voltage burns.
+Protein is converted to 'pores', resulting in unfiltered fluid shifts, apoptosis, and muscle necrosis.

 Direct and Alternating Current

-There are two types of currents: direct currents (DC) and alternating currents (AC)
+There are two types of current; direct currents (DC) and alternating currents (AC).

 Direct Current